Rolling Stones Lead Mid-Year Tour Figures

-While it’s doubtful it would have passed its elder brethren, U2 is second for the mid-year and would have improved its already hefty take of $73 million for the period had it not postponed dates because of a family illness.
-The shows have been rescheduled.
+While it's doubtful U2 would have passed its elder brethren, the band, which is at second for the mid-year, would have improved its already hefty take of $73 million for the period had it not postponed dates because of a family illness.
+As reported today, those shows have been rescheduled for later this year.

-In general, the North American touring industry is maintaining a healthy pace.
-Gross dollars for January-June of 2006 are up 24.6% from the same period last year, driven mostly by the tours cited above.
-With attendance up just 5.4%, high ticket prices have helped boost the increase.
+In general, the touring industry is maintaining a healthy pace.
+Gross dollars for January-June 2006 are up 24.6% from the same period last year, driven mostly by the tours cited above.
+High ticket prices help boost the increase, however, because attendance is up just 5.4%.